William Malet (companion of William the Conqueror): In historical literature & the media

 The Domesday Book of 1086 also mentions a Durand Malet, who held land in Lincolnshire and possibly some neighbouring shires.
 This may be William Malet's brother, but this is not certain.

 On screen, Malet has been portrayed by Peter Halliday in the two-part BBC TV play Conquest (1966), part of the series Theatre 625, and by Gawn Grainger in the TV drama Blood Royal: William the Conqueror (1990).

 Family

 While still in Normandy, about 1050, William married Hesilia (Helise or Elisee), daughter of Gilbert de Brionne.
 Hesilia was the second cousin of William the Conqueror and possibly the widow of Balderic Teutonicus (Balderic de Courcy; Balderic de Bacqueville).

-William and Hesilia had two sons and a daughter:
+William and Hesilia had two sons and at least one daughter: